LendingHome/zero_downtime_migrations/README.md

 end
 ```

-Then set the new column default in a separate migration.
-Note that this does not update any existing data.
+Then we’ll set the new column default in a separate migration.
+Note that this does not update any existing data!
+This only sets the default for newly inserted rows going forward.

 ```ruby
 class SetPublishedDefaultOnPosts < ActiveRecord::Migration[5.0]